What is Considered a Fixture When Selling a House?

 “They’ll take, say, the door knocker off the front door because they like it, and now you’ve got a door that’s got this big hole, and people are like, well, now you have to buy me a new front door.”

-Also, while appliances like refrigerators, that are freestanding, could be removed, stoves are often left behind because some loans require that a stove be included with the house.
+Also, while freestanding appliances like refrigerators can usually be removed, stoves are often left behind because some home loans require them to stay with the property.

-If you don’t want to strap on your tool belt and remove your chandelier prior to the sale, then Corrigan recommends having an exclusion list as part of your agreement.
-This list includes every fixture that will be removed from the house so the buyer knows what stays with the home prior to making their offer.
+If you don’t want to strap on your tool belt and remove your chandelier before the sale, then Corrigan recommends having an exclusion list as part of your agreement.
+This list includes every fixture that will be removed from the house, so the buyer knows what stays with the home before making their offer.

-In one example, Corrigan explains how a seller removed their $12,000 storage shed prior to the final walkthrough because they didn’t remember it wasn’t excluded and weren’t supposed to take it.
+In one example, Corrigan explains how a seller removed their $12,000 storage shed before the final walkthrough because they didn’t remember it wasn’t excluded and weren’t supposed to take it.

 How fixture disputes are settled